navelpluisje/figma-complex-export/howto.md

 #### intro

-Slider Creator uses a frame or group as a base node.
-If you want a group to be a slider stack, the plugin will move it into a newly created frame.
-Within the group you can have your separate layers to build your knob out of.
-Deciding which layer to slide is managed by naming.
-There are 4 keywords to start your layer name with:
+This plugin will help you simplify exporting a whole bunch of images into different folders with different scaling.
+Read more below on how to set it up.

-All images needs to be created in 100%. this will prevent weird artifacts of down scaling.
+> All images needs to be created in 100%. this will prevent weird artifacts of down scaling.

 #### Project setup